 Evidence for paroxetine was mixed.
-Study 2 of Simon et al. (2011) reported greater reductions in weekly VMS severity for paroxetine compared to placebo at week 12 (-0.12 and -0.07, respectively; p=0.011), but study 1 reported no significant difference between the paroxetine and placebo group (p=0.29).
+Simon et al. (2011) Study 1 reported no significant difference between the paroxetine and placebo groups; however, study 2 reported greater reductions in weekly VMS severity for paroxetine compared to placebo at week 12 (-0.12 and -0.07, respectively; p=0.011).
 Escitalopram was associated with a greater reduction in VMS severity at week 8 in the MsFLASH 01 trial (mean difference to placebo: -0.22; 95% CI:-0.40 to -0.05; p<0.001).
 Evidence on venlafaxine was limited to two trials and mixed.
-MsFLASH 03 trial reported greater reduction in VMS severity by week 8 in the venlafaxine group as compared to placebo (mean difference versus placebo: -0.2; 95% CI: -0.3 to 0.0; p=0.02), but Evans et al. (2005) reported no significant difference between the groups (p=0.30).44 Again, the most consistent evidence for improvements in VMS severity was reported in the desvenlafaxine trials.
+The MsFLASH 03 trial reported greater reduction in VMS severity by week 8 in the venlafaxine group as compared to placebo (mean difference versus placebo: -0.2; 95% CI: -0.3 to 0.0; p=0.02), but Evans et al. (2005) reported no significant difference between the groups (p=0.30).51 Similar to the VMS frequency results, the most consistent evidence for improvements in VMS severity was reported in the desvenlafaxine trials.
 Four out of five trials reported greater improvements in VMS severity in the desvenlafaxine 100 mg arms compared to placebo, with change from baseline values ranging from -0.54 to -0.88 and mean difference was -0.33, larger than the difference in the Skylight trials.
-Again, Bouchard et al. (2012)47 reported no significant difference in the change in moderate-severe VMS severity in the desvenlafaxine 100 mg group compared to placebo (p=0.94).
+Again, Bouchard et al. (2012)54 reported no significant difference in the change in moderate-severe VMS severity in the desvenlafaxine 100 mg group compared to placebo (p=0.94).